pkmn/engine/README.md

 ```

 The Zig website has [installation instructions](https://ziglang.org/learn/getting-started/) which
-walk through how to install Zig on each platform - the engine code currently is being built and
+walk through how to install Zig on each platform - the engine code should work on Zig v0.9.0 or
-tested against the latest Zig nightly development builds (`>= 0.9.0-dev.1795+aa61e03f2`).
+greater, though tracks Zig's master branch so this may change in the future if breaking language
+changes are introduced.

 ### `@pkmn/engine`